ffund/run-my-experiment-on-geni-blog/2016-03-06-conduct-a-simple-man-in-the-middle-attack-on-a-wifi-hotspot.md

 To run this experiment, you must have a current reservation on the "outdoor" testbed at [ORBIT](https://geni.orbit-lab.org) or on the [WITest](https://witestlab.poly.edu) testbed.

-At your reserved time, open four terminals and SSH to your testbed console (e.g. "witestlab.poly.edu" for WITest, "outdoor.orbit-lab.org" for outdoor on ORBIT) in each one, with your GENI keys and using your GENI wireless username.
+At your reserved time, SSH to your testbed console (e.g. "witestlab.poly.edu" for WITest, "outdoor.orbit-lab.org" for outdoor on ORBIT) with your GENI keys and using your GENI wireless username.
 (Your GENI wireless username is typically your GENI username, prefixed by "geni-", e.g. mine is "geni-ffund01".)

 For this experiment, we will need a group of four neighboring nodes that are available and have an Atheros 9xxx wireless card.
 In the instructions that follow, we use either node16, node17, node18, and node19 on the WITest testbed; or node1-2, node1-3, node1-4, and node1-5 on the ORBIT outdoor testbed.
 If any of these are not available, you can substitute other Atheros 9xxx-equipped nodes that are available.